Hsd2024/Configure-A-D-Domain-Controller/README.md

 **Now click Next on the Review Options screen.**

-And click Install to configure AD on the server.
-The server will automatically reboot to complete the install process.
+Click Install to configure AD on the server.
+The server will automatically reboot to complete the installation process.
 ![ad-12](https://github.com/user-attachments/assets/67a925ab-51df-4f06-81cd-c42c7e287be2)

 **Now you are all done**